andikleen/simple-pt/README.md

 * [fastdecode](http://halobates.de/spt-man/fastdecode.html)
 * [sptdump](http://halobates.de/spt-man/sptdump.html)

+# Changing the PT buffer sizes

+To change the PT buffer size the driver needs to be loaded manually.
+The PT buffer size can be changed with the pt_buffer_order parameter.

+	rmmod simple_pt # if it was loaded modprobe simple_pt pt_buffer_order=10

+The size is specified in 2^n 4K pages.
+The default is 9 (2MB).
+The maximum limit is the kernel's MAX_ORDER limit, typically 8MB.
+The allocation may also fail if the kernel memory is too fragmented.
+In this case quiting a large process may help.

+When ptfeature shows the "multiple toPA entries" feature it is possible to allocate multiple PT buffers with the pt_num_buffers parameter.
+All the buffers are logically concatenated.
+The default is one buffer.
+The maximum is 511 buffers.

 # Notes

 * To limit the program to one CPU use sptcmd taskset -c CPU ..